rreja/ExoStatistics/README.rst

 Introduction
 -------------

-The scriptis in this repository can be used to perform some basic statistics on the "peak calls".
+The scripts in this repository can be used to perform some basic statistics on the "peak calls".
 The "peak calls" file is the output file obtained by running genetrack program on the index/raw tag file.

-The basic operations include seperating the singleton and non-singelton peaks and then calculating the median and average of tag counts and standard deviations.
+The basic operations include separating the singleton and non-singelton peaks and then calculating the median and average of tag counts and standard deviations.